- Trip Outline

-That is just the beginning… the first word that springs to mind when thinking of this region is peaceful and the second is friendly…the food is an art in itself, the scenery so inspiring…and the textiles!
+Join us in the North of Vietnam… the first word that springs to mind when thinking of this region is peaceful and the second is friendly…the food is an art in itself, the scenery so inspiring…and the textiles!

-Once we leave Hanoi with its wonderful silk street [perfect to get something sensational tailored for yourself], and threads street and lacquer street we head out into the countryside where many cottage industries of embroidery, weaving and indigo dyeing abound.
+Once we leave Hanoi with its wonderful silk street [perfect to get something sensational tailored for yourself], the intriguing papermache sacred offerings village and lotus silk village we head out into the countryside where many cottage industries of embroidery, weaving and indigo dyeing abound.

 People are friendly and happy for us to pop in and see what is going on, others are kindly going to teach us.
-We will have the opportunity to sit around with some of the local ladies, chat and stitch.
-A chance for us to learn their approach to reverse applique, cross stitch in luscious colours, take a batik class dunking cloth into indigo until it becomes a rich blue/black.
+Sitting on a mountain side to stitch with H’mong women or fine embroidery in Tam Coc, it is always a pleasure to learn, take a batik class dunking cloth into indigo until it becomes a rich blue/black.

 All Creative Arts Safaris Tours are fully escorted, small group tours focusing on textiles, arts and culture and yummy local cuisine.
 We like to get our hands dirty doing things, taking workshops and exploring locations and culture, getting off the beaten track.
 Our friendly groups welcome women and men to join us and are good for solo travellers who do not want to go it alone